rocket-pack/serverguide/first-steps.md

   ssh [user]@[host]
 ```

-- you'll be prompted for the server password, and then be presented with a _command prompt_ on the server, ready to run commands - it should look something like this:
+You'll be prompted for the server password (which you can copy and paste, or type in), and then be presented with a _command prompt_ on the server, ready to run commands - it should look something like this:

 ![Ubuntu Server: Just logged in](first-steps/logged-in.jpg)